-828 Moreover, all studies recruited from the general population: trained military decision-829 makers could be either more or less hawkish in these decisions-evidence suggests both 830 directions are possible.
-Research examining race-bias in police shootings finds trained police 831 are less biased than civilians [35].
-On the other hand, we find some evidence to suggest that 832 those with ties to the military are more likely to endorse firing on the unidentified bystander 833 (see Supplemental Materials: Study 1a Military Experience).
-Additionally, all studies wholly 834 or in part referenced an ongoing real-world conflict, so it is possible shifting sentiment about 835 this conflict may change the results of future studies.
-However, data from Study 1a was 836 collected in 2016 during the conflict, and a 2020 replication (Study 1b) after the conflict 837 reported similar levels of firing on unidentified bystanders.
+Moreover, all studies recruited from the general population: trained military decision-makers could be either more or less hawkish in these decisions-evidence suggests both directions are possible.
+Research examining race-bias in police shootings finds trained police are less biased than civilians [37].
+On the other hand, we find some evidence to suggest that those with ties to the military are more likely to endorse firing on the unidentified bystander (see S1 File: Study 1a Military Experience).
+Additionally, all studies wholly or in part referenced an ongoing real-world conflict, so it is possible shifting sentiment about this conflict may change the results of future studies.
+However, data from Study 1a was collected in 2016 during the conflict, and a 2020 replication (Study 1b) after the conflict reported similar levels of firing on unidentified bystanders.

 All the studies reported here measure participants' willingness to endorse bombing a bystander they have no information about, and Study 1c shows the high rates in which participants infer the unidentified bystander is an enemy.
 However, one could argue that our unidentified bystander vignette does have circumstantial evidence of the bystander's affiliation with the enemy.
 Participants may reasonably assume the bystander is likely to be an enemy because of proximity to the enemy.
-Gestalt psychology [36] demonstrates that in general people are likely to view individuals who are close in proximity to be socially close as well.
-However, a study which replicated Study 1a while manipulating the bystander's proximity to the enemy showed no impact on endorsing the bombing (Study S1, supplemental materials).
-Proximity to the enemy is unlikely to fully explain our participants' bombing endorsement since manipulating it directly had no impact on any dependent measures.
+Gestalt psychology [38] demonstrates that in general people are likely to view individuals who are close in proximity to be socially close as well.
+However, a study which replicated Study 1a while manipulating the bystander's proximity to the enemy is unlikely to fully explain our participants' bombing endorsement since manipulating it directly had no impact on any dependent measures.

-Choosing when bombing bystanders in war is a choice informed by ideology and can be influenced by an individual's political beliefs.
+Choosing when to bomb bystanders in war is a choice informed by ideology and can be influenced by an individual's political beliefs.
 Aside from our measure of support for total war, we did not collect data on political ideology and how this may affect bombing decisions.
 Future work could compare politics as a possible moderator to these effects.

-854 Conclusion
+Conclusion

-855 People often assume unidentified bystanders in a warzone are combatants and acceptable collateral damage.
-Rather than give bystanders the benefit of the doubt, people 856 857 tend to treat them as "guilty until proven innocent."
-These findings have implications for 858 military strategists who must decide whether to attack areas with enemy militants and 859 unidentified bystanders.
-Our results support a common tendency in people to assume the 860 bystanders are enemies, which can have deadly consequences if they turn out to be innocent 861 civilians.
-To minimize civilian deaths, future research should investigate how to reduce this 862 bias and get decision-makers to evaluate more carefully who their weapons are targeting.
-863
+People often assume unidentified bystanders in a warzone are combatants and acceptable collateral damage.
+Rather than give bystanders the benefit of the doubt, people tend to treat them as "guilty until proven innocent."
+This could explain some part of the staggering cost of civilian life in modern armed conflicts around the world today.
+These findings have implications for military strategists who must decide whether to attack areas with enemy militants and unidentified bystanders.
+Our results support a common tendency in people to assume the bystanders are enemies, which can have deadly consequences if they turn out to be innocent civilians.
+The real-world cases of civilians struck by bombs could be the direct result of the very same error in judgment we report.
+To minimize civilian deaths, future research should investigate how to reduce this bias and get decision-makers to evaluate more carefully who their weapons are targeting.